Antiquities Advisory Board

 The Antiquities Advisory Board (AAB) is a statutory body of the Hong Kong Special Administrative Region with the responsibility of advising the Antiquities Authority on any matters relating to antiquities and monuments.
 The AAB was established in 1976 along with the Antiquities and Monuments Office (AMO) when the Antiquities and Monuments Ordinance (Cap.
 53) was enacted, and comprises members appointed by the Chief Executive.
 The corresponding governmental ministry is the Development Bureau, and executive support for the AAB is provided by the AMO which is under the Development Bureau.

 Formation

 The Antiquities and Monuments Ordinance (Cap.
 53) was passed in 1971.
-However, the Ordinance was not "give[n] life" and the AAB was not constituted until February of 1977.
+However, the ordinance was not "give[n] life" and the AAB was not constituted until February 1977.

 According to section 17 of the Antiquities and Monuments Ordinance (Cap.
-53), the AAB consists of members the Chief Executive may appoint, with one being appointed Chairman by the Chief Executive.
-The Ordinance does not mandate a minimum number of members, nor the qualifications to become a member.
+53), the AAB consists of members the Chief Executive may appoint, with one being appointed chairman by the chief executive.
+The ordinance does not mandate a minimum number of members, nor the qualifications to become a member.

-Many of the members of the Board are neither archaeologists nor historians, but are instead architects, academics, and former officials.
-The Board consists of 20 members with effect from 1 January 2023 to 31 December 2024, as follows:
+Many of the members of the board are neither archaeologists nor historians, but are instead architects, academics, and former officials.
+The board consists of 20 members with effect from 1 January 2023 to 31 December 2024, as follows: